All Episodes

 There seems like there's been no accountability except for one person going to jail.

-And and I want to make sure that our government wasn't covering something up because a lot of people have lost like confidence in our institutions, and we know they've lied to us a lot.
+And I want to make sure that our government wasn't covering something up because a lot of people have lost confidence in our institutions.

 Well, I think millions of conservatives, millions of Americans have been frustrated in the last week because the media has been just beside themselves trying to flame a civil war.

-And and they're hoping that all of the elements of the conservative movement, all of the elements of President Trump and his supporters will consume each other.
+They wanted a civil war between MAGA and Trump, and they're hoping that all of the elements of the conservative movement, all of the elements of President Trump and his supporters will consume each other.

-I don't think that's gonna happen.
+I don't think that's going to happen.

-We're gonna make it through this.
+We're going to make it through this.

-I'm gonna give you four principles.
+I'm going to give you four principles.

-Number one, transparency Is good.
+Number one, transparency is good.

 We should support transparency.